PJM Glossary

 Capacity Interconnection Rights

-The rights to input generation as a Generation Capacity Resource into the Transmission System at the Point of Interconnection where the generating facilities connect to the Transmission System.
+The rights to input generation as a generation capacity resource into the transmission system at the point of interconnection.

 Capacity Performance Resource